-Download Malabar's inaugural Sustainability Report 2020.
+Download Malabar's Sustainability Report 2020.

 Malabar has a unique approach to developing our resources projects and recognises the world’s need to transition to a low carbon economy.
-This approach is expressed through, employing less intrusive underground mining methods, focusing on metallurgical coal, developing large scale renewable resources, and rehabilitating previously mined areas for sustainable activities including renewables and agriculture.
+This approach is expressed through, employing less intrusive underground mining methods, focusing on metallurgical products, developing large scale renewable resources, and rehabilitating previously mined areas for sustainable activities including renewables and agriculture.

 Malabar believes transparency builds trust with our stakeholders and achieves better environmental, social, and economic outcomes.

 We acknowledge the production and consumption of coal in both the steel making and electricity generation contributes to CO2 emissions.
 We also acknowledge that a central challenge is how to integrate international emissions reduction efforts with the aim of supporting the legitimate economic and social development aspirations of people, communities, and countries.
 This is a challenge faced by all governments and all industrial sectors including mining, electricity generation, transport, and agriculture.
 Malabar acknowledges that action needs to be taken to reduce CO2 emissions globally and supports the objectives of the Paris Agreement to limit global warming well below the 2 degrees goal.

 At Malabar, we know that we must co-exist with the local community and other local industries.
 We value community feedback and have incorporated this into the design of our projects, specially: